apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-data-index-quarkus/README.md

 ### Start infrastructure services

-You should start all the services before you execute any of the **Data Index** example, to do that please execute:
+You should start all the services before you execute any of the **Data Index** example.
+To do that please execute:

 ```sh
 mvn clean package -Dcontainer